Our tutors are all educated to degree level and beyond and they are committed to force free training and furthering animal welfare.

 Some of our courses require self-paced study hours.
 Assessments must be completed by occasionally carrying out research and working on certain tasks at your own pace.
 Needless to say, tutors are always available to provide assistance and support at any given time.

-The courses are delivered in traditional classroom settings.
+The practical aspects of our courses are delivered in traditional classroom settings.
 Students and instructors make use of multimedia and supplies that in order to enhance the learning opportunity and make it easier to grasp complex matters.
 PowerPoint presentations, discussions, group work and even distance-learning are employed to produce contemporary courses that just about everyone can benefit from.

 Tea, coffee and refreshments are provided throughout the weekends but you will need to book your own accommodation locally if needed and arrange meals.